 Where Not To Pet A Parrot

 There are no-go places on a parrot.
-Most parrots find these areas uncomfortable when touched:
+Most parrots find these areas uncomfortable:

 Back